BlinkTagInc/gtfs-to-html/README.md

 By default, `gtfs-to-html` will look for a `config.json` file in the project root.
 To specify a different path for the configuration file:

-    gtfs-to-html --config-path /path/to/your/custom-config.json
+    gtfs-to-html --configPath /path/to/your/custom-config.json

 This will download the GTFS file specified in `config.js` .
 Then, `gtfs-to-html` will build the HTML timetables and save them in `html/:agency_key`.

 ### Options

-`config-path`
+`configPath`

-    gtfs-to-html --config-path /path/to/your/custom-config.json
+    gtfs-to-html --configPath /path/to/your/custom-config.json

-`nohead`
+`noHead`

-    gtfs-to-html --nohead
+    gtfs-to-html --noHead

 This will generate embeddable HTML without an `<html>`, `<head>` or `<body>` tag.